-- 1. Articles 3 [National Treatment], 4 [Most-Favored-Nation Treatment], 8 [Performance Requirements], and 9 [Senior Management and Boards of Directors] do not apply to: - (a) any existing non-conforming measure that is maintained by a Party at: - (i) the central level of government, as set out by that Party in its Schedule to Annex I or Annex IH, - (ii) a regional level of government, as set out by that Party in its Schedule to Annex I or Annex II, or - (iii) a local level of government; - (b) the continuation or prompt renewal of any non-conforming measure referred to in subparagraph (a); or - (c) an amendment to any non-conforming measure referred to in subparagraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Article 3 [National Treatment], 4 [Most-Favored-Nation Treatment], 8 [Performance Requirements], or 9 [Senior Management and Boards of Directors]. - 2.
-Articles 3 [National Treatment], 4 [Most-Favored-Nation Treatment], 8 [Performance Requirements], and 9 [Senior Management and Boards of Directors] do not apply to any measure that a Party adopts or maintains with respect to sectors, subsectors, or activities, as set out in its Schedule to Annex II. - 3.
-Neither Party may, under any measure adopted after the date of entry into force of this Treaty and covered by its Schedule to Annex II, require an investor of the other Party, by reason of its nationality, to sell or otherwise dispose of an investment existing at the time the measure becomes effective. - 4.
-Articles 3 [National Treatment] and 4 [Most-Favored-Nation Treatment] do not apply to any measure covered by an exception to, or derogation from, the obligations under Article 3 or 4 of the TRIPS Agreement, as specifically provided in those Articles and in Article 5 of the TRIPS Agreement. - 5.
-Articles 3 [National Treatment], 4 [Most-Favored-Nation Treatment], and 9 [Senior Management and Boards of Directors] do not apply to: - (a) government procurement; or - (b) subsidies or grants provided by a Party, including government-supported loans, guarantees, and insurance.
+- (i) The central level of government, as set out by that Party in its Schedule to Annex I or Annex III, - (ii) A regional level of government, as set out by that Party in its Schedule to Annex I or Annex III, or - (iii) A local level of government; - (b) The continuation or prompt renewal of any non-conforming measure referred to in subparagraph (a); or - (c) An amendment to any non-conforming measure referred to in subparagraph (a) to the extent that the amendment does not decrease the conformity of the measure, as it existed immediately before the amendment, with Article 3, 4, 8, or 9. - 2.
+Articles 3, 4, 8, and 9 do not apply to any measure that a Party adopts or maintains with respect to sectors, subsectors, or activities, as set out in its Schedule to Annex II.

+- 3. Neither Party may, under any measure adopted after the date of entry into force of this Treaty and covered by its Schedule to Annex II, require an investor of the other Party, by reason of its nationality, to sell or otherwise dispose of an investment existing at the time the measure becomes effective. - 4.
+Articles 3 and 4 do not apply to any measure covered by an exception to, or derogation from, the obligations under Article 3 or 4 of the TRIPS Agreement, as specifically provided in those Articles and in Article 5 of the TRIPS Agreement. - 5.
+Articles 3, 4, and 9 do not apply to: - (a) Government procurement; or - (b) Subsidies or grants provided by a Party, including government-supported loans, guarantees, and insurance.